AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/config-error-handling/advanced-error-handling.md

 In this scenario, the second error handler route is nested under the first error handler route.

 If the Dropbox > Create a folder module encounters an error, the execution moves to the first route.
-If the `DataError Takes Place` filter is passed, the next module executes, followed by the Resume directive module if an error does not take place with the Dropbox > List all files/subfolders in a folder module.
+If the `DataError Takes Place` filter is passed, the next module executes, followed by the Resume directive module if an error does not occur in the Dropbox > List all files/subfolders in a folder module.

-However, if an error does take place with the Dropbox > List all files/subfolders in a folder module, then the execution moves to Error Handler Route 2 and ends with the [!UICONTROL Ignore] directive.
+However, if an error does occur in the Dropbox > List all files/subfolders in a folder module, then the execution moves to Error Handler Route 2 and ends with the [!UICONTROL Ignore] directive.
 The [!UICONTROL Resume directive] module is not executed in this case.

 >[!ENDSHADEBOX]